UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity.md

 Here's what you need to know about this function:

 - You can call `init()` any time after the SDK has been loaded.
 The recommended way to do this is by registering a callback function that handles the `SdkLoaded` event using the [Array Push Pattern](#array-push-pattern).
 By using this pattern you can make sure that your code works regardless of script load order, and that using `async` or `defer` on your script tags does not cause UID2 SDK errors.
-- The `identity` property in the `init()` call refers to the `body` property of the response JSON object returned from a successful [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) call with the server-side generated identity.
+- The `identity` property in the `init()` call refers to the `body` property of the response JSON object returned from a successful [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) call with the server-side generated identity.
 This is a good way to provide the identity if your server-side integration ensures you always have a current token available and it is more convenient to provide it using JavaScript.
 - If the `identity` property in the `init()` call is falsy, the SDK attempts to load the identity from local storage or the cookie.
   - Once `init()` is complete, all callbacks receive the `InitCompleted` event.
 If the `identity` property on the payload of this event is null, no identity could be loaded, and you should therefore [provide a valid identity](#provide-identity).
 This is the recommended way to provide an identity if your server-side integration does not ensure a current identity is always available, and you need to request it from the server only when necessary.
   - If you are using a first-party cookie (see [UID2 Storage Format](#uid2-storage-format)) to store the passed UID2 information for the session, a call to `init()` made by a page on a different domain might not be able to access the cookie.
 You can adjust the settings used for the cookie with the `cookieDomain` and `cookiePath` options.